holtrop/propane/doc/user_guide.md

 If a log file path is specified, Propane will write a log file containing detailed information about the parser states and transitions.

+##> Target language selection

+Propane determines the target output language from the extension of the output file name given on the command line:

+  * `.c` selects the C target.
+    A header file with a `.h` extension is generated alongside the implementation file.
+  * `.cc`, `.cpp`, or `.cxx` selects the C++ target.
+    A header file with a `.h` extension is generated alongside the implementation file.
+  * `.d` selects the D target.
+  * `.rs` selects the Rust target.

+Propane reports an error if the target language cannot be determined from the output file name.

 #> Propane Grammar File

 A Propane grammar file provides Propane with the patterns, tokens, grammar